 Rain barrels are relatively simple and inexpensive to construct and sit conveniently under residential gutter downspouts.
 A rain barrel is composed of a 55-gallon drum, a vinyl hose, a spigot, PVC couplings and a screen to keep debris and insects out.

 Where to buy

 Hardware stores and garden centers are likely bets to find parts or whole kits for rain barrels.
-Nonprofit organizations often sell them, including Bridging the Gap and Habitat for Humanity’s ReStore in the Kansas City metro area.
+Online sources carry rain barrels as well.

-The City of Lenexa Parks and Recreation Department and Rain to Recreation program also offer classes on building rain barrels.
-From these classes, we’ve developed detailed instructions for building and painting rain barrels.
-Additionally, Lenexa participates in Johnson County’s Stormwater Management Cost Share Program and your rain barrel expense may be eligible for partial reimbursement from that program.
-The 2016 Cost Share Application will be available in March 2016.
+Lenexa participates in Johnson County’s Stormwater Management Cost Share Program and your rain barrel expense may be eligible for partial reimbursement from that program.
+The 2016 Cost Share Application with program details is now available.